cybergalactic/MSS/MSS Quick Reference.md

-allocPseudoinverse   % Unconstrained control allocation ALOS3D               % ALOS guidance laws for heading and pitch control in 3-D ALOSpsi              % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack           % Computes the path-tangential origin and cross-track error for a target crosstrackWpt        % Computes the cross-track error when the path is a straight line between two waypoints crosstrackHermiteLOS % Computes the cross-track error and LOS angle to a cubic Hermite spline defined by waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) EKF_5states          % Estimation of SOG, COG, and course rate from NED positions or latitude-longitude getPathSignal        % Generates the coefficients for subpaths between given waypoints
+allocPseudoinverse   % Unconstrained control allocation ALOS3D               % ALOS guidance laws for heading and pitch control in 3-D ALOSpsi              % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) ALOSpsiHermite       % Computes the cross-track error and LOS angle to a cubic Hermite spline defined by waypoints crosstrack           % Computes the path-tangential origin and cross-track error for a target crosstrackWpt        % Computes the cross-track error when the path is a straight line between two waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) EKF_5states          % Estimation of SOG, COG, and course rate from NED positions or latitude-longitude getPathSignal        % Generates the coefficients for subpaths between given waypoints